 Could I Make A Minor Injury At Work Claim?

-Sustaining a minor injury at work can have negative consequences and lasting effects on your day-to-day life.
+Sustaining a minor injury at work can have lasting effects on your day-to-day life.
 As such, you may be wondering when you could make a personal injury claim for minor accident compensation.

-To be entitled to accident at work compensation, you must be able to meet the personal injury claims criteria.
-As such, you need to prove:
+To be entitled to accident-at-work compensation, you must be able to meet the personal injury claims criteria:

-- This duty of care is not fulfilled.
+- This duty of care was not fulfilled.

 Do I Need To Report A Minor Injury In The Workplace?

-If an employee receives a minor injury at work, they should always report it.
-There are numerous good reasons for reporting an accident at work, such as:
+There are numerous reasons for reporting an accident at work, such as:

 - Ensuring they receive first aid if needed.